sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 # Improved State Machine Viewer (VHDL)

 We gave the State Machine Viewer a refreshing update.
 We improved the looks.
 We have real bubbles now and transitions (edges) no longer overlap with states.
-If a design file has multiple state machines, we now display all statemachines next to each other (i.e. no more tabs).
+If a design file has multiple state machines, we now display all state machines next to each other (i.e. no more tabs).

 ![New state machine view](3.5/new-statemachines.png)